lantins/resque-retry/README.md

 ```

 In the above example, Resque would retry any `DeliverSMS` jobs which throw a
 `NetworkError` or `SystemCallError`.
+The `@retry_limit` would be inferred to be
-If the job throws a `NetworkError` it
+2 based on the longest retry strategy defined in `@retry_exceptions`.
+If the job
-will be retried 30 seconds later with a subsequent retry 30 seconds after that.
+throws a `NetworkError` it will be retried 30 seconds later with a subsequent
-If it throws `SystemCallError` it will first retry 120 seconds later then a
+retry 30 seconds after that.
+If it throws a `SystemCallError` it will first
-subsequent retry attempt 240 seconds later.
+retry 120 seconds later then a subsequent retry attempt 240 seconds later.
+If
+the job fails due to a `NetworkError`, Resque would retry the job in 30 seconds.
+If the job fails a second time, this time due to a `SystemCallError`, the next
+retry would occur 240 seconds later as specified in the `SystemCallError`
+array defined in `@retry_exceptions`.

 ### <a name="fail_fast"></a> Fail Fast For Specific Exceptions